Buyer checklist

 3. 3 AI support for itinerary drafts, client emails, supplier imports, and destination research.

-4. 4 Public itinerary links clients can open without creating an account.
+4. 4 Itinerary links clients can open without creating an account.

 5. 5 Payments, card authorization, deposits, balances, and supplier payment context.

-6. 6 Lead capture, forms, campaigns, segments, and marketing workflows.
+6. 6 Inquiry forms, campaigns, segments, and marketing workflows.

 7. 7 Agency controls for advisor seats, branding, lead assignment, and reporting.